thomasrobertgee/recipe-app/README.md

 ### User Personalization
 - **Budget Tracking:** Allow users to set a weekly or monthly budget.
-- **Recipe Management:** Allow users to save their favorite recipes to a personal collection and rate them on a 1-5 star scale.
 - **OAuth:** Add "Sign in with Google" as an alternative login method.

 ### Core App Enhancements
 - **Advanced Costing:** Implement per-portion recipe costing and waste calculation.
-- **Filtered Recipe View:** The main recipe page will filter recipes based on the user's saved preferences.
 - **Multi-Supermarket Support:** Expand the specials database to include data from Woolworths and Aldi.

 ---